 Conditional cash transfer programmes usually require beneficiaries to ensure that their children attend school and health check-ups.
-However, programmes enforce these conditions in different ways, and many now employ so-called 'soft conditionalities', where there is no sanction for not complying with the requirements, as is the case in Myanmar's Mother and Child Cash Transfer.
+However, programmes enforce these conditions in different ways, and many now employ so-called 'soft conditionalities', where there is no sanction for not complying with the requirements.
 This is usually a result of a recognition of the administrative difficulties involved in monitoring compliance, as well as the fact that education and health attendance is often hindered by a lack of availability of services, rather than a lack of demand.